Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Chromatic number and radius

-\ref{rad2} is easy for $\ell\le 6$, and in another paper~\cite{threesteps} (with Maria Chudnovsky) we proved it for $\ell=7$, expecting that to be the easiest of the open cases.
+\ref{rad2} might be true when $\ell = 4$ as well, but we have not been able to decide this. \ref{rad2} is easy for $\ell\le 6$, and in another paper~\cite{threesteps} (with Maria Chudnovsky) we proved it for $\ell=7$, expecting that to be the easiest of the open cases.
 By a happy coincidence, $\ell=7$ turns out to be the one case that is not handled by the proof method of the present paper.
+Let us see that these three together imply~\ref{mainthm}.